PastorGL/datacooker-etl/EXECUTE.md

 ### REPL Modes

-In addition to standard batch modes, which just execute a single TDL4 Script and then exit, there are interactive modes with REPL, useful if you want to interactively debug your processes.
+In addition to standard batch modes, which just execute a single TDL Script and then exit, there are interactive modes with REPL, useful if you want to interactively debug your processes.

 To run in the Local REPL mode, use `-R` switch.
 If `-s` were specified, this Script becomes AutoExec, which will be